drdada/TempCave/README.md

 # TempCave
-Quick and dirty temperature monitoring system with Arduino, DHT probe and camera.map_data
+Quick and dirty temperature monitoring system with Arduino, DHT probe and SSD1306